iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/SVD/PCA.md

 \quad & v_n^T & \quad
 \end{bmatrix}$$

 Cool, Now, there is a quick and dirty way of computing the covariance matrix out of this thing.
-We have the choice to either normalize, or to not normalized that data, but normalization is definnitely preferable for large amount of data set with spreads that are in hugely different magnitudes.
+We have the choice to either normalize, or to not normalized that data, but normalization is definitely preferable for large amount of data set with spreads that are in hugely different magnitudes.

 The Covariance Matrix can be quickly computed as: